ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the

 Targeted therapy for stomach cancer includes:

 Anti-angiogenesis therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
 For patients whose tumor has grown while receiving initial chemotherapy, the drug ramucirumab (Cyramza) may be an additional option and may be given either in combination with paclitaxel or by itself.

 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

-For patients with advanced stomach cancer that has PD-L1 or is MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option when chemotherapy does not work.
+For patients with advanced stomach cancer, in particular if the cancer is PD-L1-positive or MSI-H (see Diagnosis), pembrolizumab (Keytruda) may be an option when chemotherapy does not work.

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, hypothyroidism, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.